PacketFire/packetfire_site/content/post/concourse-dev-environment.md

 ---

 ### Introduction:
 Jenkins has predominantly been the bread and butter CI/CD tool for technology organizations, where very few tools have been able to compete with the expressiveness of its Groovy-based DSL and the extensibility of its plugin ecosystem.
-That being said, its tool API is not as straightforward as it could be and its configuration lends itself to eventually becoming a snowflake server on an organization's network.
-Because of this, I'm always on the lookout for new CI/CD tools to play with and [concourse-ci](https://concourse-ci.org/) caught my eye with its simple YAML-based configuration DSL and modular architecture.
-One of its most exciting features is how geared towards integrating every aspect of this tool with VCS, which serves to make this tool much easier to automate.
+That being said, its tool API is not very straightforward and its configuration lends itself to eventually becoming a snowflake server on an organization's network.
+Because of this, I'm always looking for new CI/CD tools to play with. [concourse-ci](https://concourse-ci.org/) caught my eye with its simple YAML-based configuration DSL and modular architecture.
+One thing I like about concourse-ci is how easy it is to integrate with VCS, enabling a high degree of automation.

 Concourse-ci offers a few options for turning up a development environment.
-Many of them use a tool written by their parent organization, [Cloud Foundry](https://www.cloudfoundry.org/), called [bosh](https://bosh.io/).
-There is a docker-compose tutorial that offers an environment to play with the UI, but it's missing many core components that prevent it from being usable for large-scale testing.
-I've made some modifications to their docker-compose environment to make it useful for experimenting and developing concourse pipelines, detailed below.
+Many of them use a tool written by its parent organization, [Cloud Foundry](https://www.cloudfoundry.org/), called [bosh](https://bosh.io/).
+There is a docker-compose tutorial that offers an environment to play with the UI, but it's missing many core components that prevents it from being usable for large-scale testing.
+I've made some modifications to their docker-compose environment, which makes it easier to experiment and develop concourse pipelines.

 ### Requirements:
 In order to proceed with this tutorial, you will need to install the following tools: